LokiThePlague/Hacking-Notes/Shells.md

 ```

 ----
-> We can clear all rules with the command *iptables -F*.
+> We can clear all rules with the *iptables -F* command.
 ----

 In this case we will suppose that we have managed to upload a "cmd.php" file to the victim machine that will be in charge of establishing a reverse shell to the attacker machine: